anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.rst

 IDF includes information about network information required by the installer.
 All the networks along with possible VLAN, DNS, and gateway information should be defined here.
 The IDF file also contains configuration options for the Kubernetes deployment using BMRA.
 These options are described in greater detail below.

-More details regarding these descriptor files as well as their schema are very well documented in `RI-1 Chapter 8 <../../cntt-ri/chapters/chapter08.md#opnfv-descriptor-files-1>`__.
+More details regarding these descriptor files as well as their schema are very well documented in :doc:`ref_impl/cntt-ri/chapters/chapter08`.

 For the high availability requirement at least 3 nodes should be running as master with etcd enabled, but only a single master (and worker) is required to deploy the cluster.
 Node roles are configured through the vendor specific IDF file.